Jcsephjames/Pong/# READ ME - Gamble Pong.md

 # READ ME - Gamble Pong
 ## Overview
-Gamble Pong is a customized version of the classic Pong game with additional features and modes, including a QuickPlay, Set-upPlay, Obstacle Mode and a Chaos Mode.
-Players can customize colors, themes, and visual effects to enhance their gameplay experience.
+Gamble Pong is an upadated version of the classic game Pong, with different modes such as, Set-up, Obstacle and Chaos Mode.
+Players can indulge in all the different customizable options to enhance their player experience

 ## Features
 - Multiple game modes: Quick Play, Set-up Play, Obstacle Mode and Chaos Mode
+- Including a working Tutorial to guide new players
 - AI with adjustable difficulty levels
 - Customizable colors and themes
-- Visual effects: explosion, trail, animated backgrounds (coming soon)
+- Visual effects: explosions, trails and menu animations
 - Settings menu for various game options

 ## Setup and Installation

 ### Dependencies
 - **raylib**: A simple and easy-to-use library to enjoy videogames programming.
-- **C Compiler**: Ensure you have a C compiler installed (e.g., GCC).
+- **C Compiler**: Ensure you have a C compiler installed.
+The example 'Run With' I am using is using GCC

 ### Run With
-gcc GamblePong.c src/SoundManager.c src/SettingsMenu.c src/AI.c src/Custom.c src/GameLogic.c src/Menu.c src/Animations.c src/Global.c src/Tutorial.c -o game \
+gcc GamblePong.c src/*.c -o game \
 -Iinclude \
 -I/opt/homebrew/include \
 -L/opt/homebrew/lib \